 The midbrain face of the giant panda sign consists of normal intensity of red nuclei and lateral portions of substantia nigra pars reticulata with high signal intensity of tegmentum and hypointensity of the superior colliculus.

-This sign is present in only small percentage of patients with Wilson disease but is characteristic for this disease.
+Although only seen in a small percentage of patients with Wilson disease, it is characteristic when present.

 - 1. Singh P, Ahluwalia A, Saggar K et-al. Wilson's disease: MRI features.
 J Pediatr Neurosci.
 2011;6 (1): 27-8.
 Free text at pubmed - Pubmed citation